ben45123/Alzheimers_CNN/README.md

 Usage:
 To use this model:

-Download the provided Jupyter notebook (AlzheimerNeuralNetwork.ipynb) and the alzheimers dataset which can be found in the following link: https://www.kaggle.com/datasets/tourist55/alzheimers-dataset-4-class-of-images/data?select=Alzheimer_s+Dataset
+Download the provided Jupyter notebook raw file(AlzheimerConvolutionalNeuralNetwork.ipynb) and the alzheimers dataset which can be found in the following link: https://www.kaggle.com/datasets/tourist55/alzheimers-dataset-4-class-of-images/data?select=Alzheimer_s+Dataset

 Run the notebook on platforms such as Google Colab or VSCode with TensorFlow and Keras installed.